izgzhen/gsoc-file-support/notes/community.md

 Community
 ----

-Everything about living a decent life in Servo community :P
+> Everything about living a decent life in Servo community :P
+>
+> *Community* here is actually more about effective corporation, I think

 1. `r? @SomeOne`  in a comment and the reviewer gets changed